agathoklisx/libved/README.md

  * things or develop things.
 But for sure there are conditions or combinations of them
  * out of this workflow.

  * But Really.
-The real interest is to use this code as a reference and probable as
+The real interest is to use this code as the underline machine to
- * an underline machine to create another machine.
+ * create another machine.
+Of course can have some value as a reference, if there is
+ * something with a value to deserve that reference.

  * But it would also be nice (besides to fix bugs) if i could reserve sometime to fix
  * the tabwidth stuff, which is something i do not have the slightest will to do,
  * because i hate tabs in code (nothing is perfect in this life).
  * I'd rather give my time (with low priority though) to split those two different
- * consepts.
+ * concepts.

   The first level or better the zero level, the actual editor code: